 Yinson’s compliance framework

 Our compliance strategy is the approach to provide strategic direction on compliance based on the mapped-out framework above.
 We intend to embed compliance comprehensively throughout the Group as highlighted below.

-We are committed in raising compliance awareness and rolling out compliance-based training and communication across the Group and key third parties.
+We are committed in raising compliance awareness and rolling out compliance-based trainings and communications across the Group and key vendors.

 All employees are required to undergo the Anti-Bribery and Anti-Corruption (“ABAC”) online training module and assessment.
 The online module ensures that all Yinson employees across our global offices have equal access to the same ABAC training and communications.
 Refresher courses are held annually and are compulsory for all employees.
 All employees also need to acknowledge the ABAC Policy & Procedure to pledge their commitment and and confirm compliance to the policy.

 We manage our vendors through a platform called Vendor Registration Platform (“VRP”).
 This platform screens potential vendors to ensure they are fully vetted.
 We have also made it a requirement for our vendors to undergo the ABAC online training module and assessment to ensure that they understand and are aware of Yinson’s ABAC policy and principles.
-We are currently migrating the online ABAC training module and assessment to the VRP as part of our efforts to streamline the vendors' ABAC training under a single procurement platform.
+The ABAC online training module and assessment has been implemented into the VRP as part of our efforts to streamline both the training module and assessment under a single procurement platform.

 We are committed to uphold our stakeholders’ trust by adhering to the highest ethical standards of business conduct and promoting a culture of transparency, integrity and accountability.